 Many companies have run into this situation before; they spend weeks or even months looking for the right candidate, setting up rounds of interviews, and sometimes even flying or boarding a group of candidates before making a hire.
 This whole process takes the attention of half a dozen people and hundreds of hours are spent (application sorting, scheduling, interviewing, doing reference checks, etc.).
-Then a few months or maybe years into the job, the company realizes that this person isn't the fit they were hoping for and they're back to square one.
-While it's obviously frustrating to have to re-hire for a position, what's even worse is the money that this (mis)-hire cost the company.
+Then a few months or maybe years into the job, the company realizes that this person isn’t the fit they were hoping for and they’re back to square one.
+While it’s obviously frustrating to have to re-hire for a position, what’s even worse is the true cost of a mishire.

 In work done by Dr. Bradford Smart, author of Topgrading, the estimated cost of a bad hire ranges from 5 to 27 times the amount of the person’s actual salary.
 Using research from over 50 companies, he was able to summarize that the average cost of a mis-hire of a manager earning $100,000/year is $1.5 million.
 The average cost of a mis-hire for a sales representative earning the same $100,000/year is $560,000.

 (Image from Dr. Bradford Smart’s Avoid Costly Mis-Hires)